|

 commuting |

 Bike to School Challenge: Elementary SchoolsHow to ParticipateSeattle in May is a time of change.
 Spring is in full swing and with any luck the sun is out and shining.
-It's the perfect time of year to spend a month riding your bike and what better reason to get going than joining in on Bike to School Month!
-Cascade Bicycle Club hosts Bike to School Month and Bike to School Day each May (as part of Cascade’s Bike Month festivities) for schools in the Puget Sound area.
+It's the perfect time of year to dust off your bike and get ready to ride.
+What better reason to start rolling than with Bike to School Month!
+Cascade Bicycle Club hosts Bike to School Month and Bike to School Day each May (as part of Cascade's Bike Month festivities) for schools in the Puget Sound area.
 Your elementary school can participate if you have a volunteer parent or teacher to help organize.
-On Bike to School Day, students can bike to school along with thousands of other cyclists from the greater Seattle area participating in Bike to Work Day.
-Schools and volunteers set up stations to pass out goodies to students who bike to school.
+Bike to School Day is May 8!
+Join hundreds of riders in the Seattle area and thousands of other riders across the country on Bike to School Day.
+Schools and volunteers set up stations on routes to school to pass out prizes to students who bike on May 8.
 Ride to school in May.
 Ride with us!
 Ride with Seattle!
-If you are interested in signing up your school or have any questions contact Elliott Sherburne ypa@cascadebicycleclub.org How it WorksStudents sign up at their participating school for Bike to School Month.
+If you are interested in signing up your school or have any questions contact Lindsey Parker at [email protected] How it WorksStudents sign up at their participating school for Bike to School Month.
 Rather than competing against each other, students earn prizes by completing as many bike trips as they can and tracking their trips on a calendar.
 Because every child cannot cycle safely to school, and because the "work" that kids do also includes sports, music lessons, trips to the library, play dates, etc., trips for Bike to School Month can include any trip made by bicycle somewhere he or she needs to go, one round-trip per day.
 Volunteer parent or teacher coordinators from the school handle student sign ups, publicize the event at the school and distribute prizes (see sample forms below in Bike to School Toolbox).
 Cascade provides the materials, prizes and support.
 The elementary school that makes the most total trips will be featured in an article about their Bike to School team in the Cascade Courier.
 SafetyYou know your child and your route to school best, but in general young children are not prepared to ride on the street alone.
 Most elementary school children ride with their parents or another adult.
 We envision participation in Bike-to-School Month as a family project, one that may also introduce parents to the fun of cycling with their kids!
 To encourage this, we will provide weekly safety emails for parents of participants as part of Bike to School Month (see samples below in Bike to School Toolbox).
-Bike to School ToolboxYou can download sample Bike to School Month materials below. |
+Bike to School ToolboxYou can download sample Bike to School Month materials below.

 |